vkmcheung/vkmcheung.github.io/index.md

 - some of my papers (coming soon)
 - some of my [code](code.md)

-_Note: You can always go back to this page by clicking my name on the top left of the page._
+_Note: You can always go back to this page by clicking my name on the top left corner._

 <br>